explainers-by-googlers/cross-origin-storage/README.md

 - **PHL membership** assumes an attacker learns only "this user encountered one of the many sites using this ubiquitous file".
 That fails when the attacker wrote the file: the bit means "I marked this user", not "this user uses React".
 A k-anonymity bar constrains an attacker that can only *observe* state, not one that can *set* it.
 An attacker is also free to pick the least common entries on the list, minimizing the chance a bit is set by the user's ordinary browsing.
 - **GREASE'ing, eviction, and the user's own browsing** do flip bits, but an attacker compensates with redundancy — encoding the identifier several times over disjoint hash sets, or adding a checksum — at the cost only of more hashes.

 What bounds it is the count.
-Each distinct hash an origin can resolve cross-origin yields at most one bit, so an identifier's width is exactly the number of distinct cross-origin probes the user agent grants that origin.
-User agents therefore impose a **cross-origin probe budget**: an implementation-defined maximum number of distinct hashes an origin may resolve, other than those it stored itself.
+Each distinct hash a site can resolve cross-origin yields at most one bit, so an identifier's width is exactly the number of distinct cross-origin probes the user agent grants that site.
+User agents therefore impose a **cross-origin probe budget**: an implementation-defined maximum number of distinct hashes a site may resolve, other than those it stored itself.
 Reads over budget return `NotFoundError`, indistinguishable from any other read-path failure.

+The budget is keyed by site rather than origin on purpose.
+Subdomains are free, so a per-origin budget would be defeated by minting `01.example.com`, `02.example.com`, and so on, one per bit.
+A registrable domain costs money, which is what makes the key mean something.

 The budget's shape matters as much as its size: